256dpi/lungo/README.md

 various mediums.
 The built-in `MemoryStore` keeps all data in memory while the `FileStore` writes all data atomically to a single BSON file.
 The interface may get more sophisticated in the future to allow more efficient storing methods.

+### GridFS

+The `lungo.Bucket`, `lungo.UploadStream` and `lungo.DownloadStream` provide a
+GridFS implementation similar to the one found in the `gridfs` package of the official Go driver.
+However, some improvements have been made while re-implementing the package:

+- Support for sessions via the `context.Context` parameter in all `lungo.Bucket` methods.
+- The `lungo.DowloadStream` implements the `io.Seeker` interface for convenient
+range queries on the file contents.

 ## License